chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 **Vegetable chopper:** Figure out your tomato/cucumber/pepper/onion ratio and get this [pro vegetable chopper](https://www.amazon.com/Chopper-Vegetable-Mueller-Vegetable-Fruit-Cheese-Onion-Chopper-Dicer-Kitchen/dp/B01HC7BNJA).
 Vegetables still have to be cut into smaller slices, but this does the hard work to get them into salad-appropriate sized pieces. <br>
 <img src="https://images-na.ssl-images-amazon.com/images/I/71-YsC0P46L._SL1500_.jpg" alt="Vegetable chopper" width="300"/>

 **A good nonstick pan:** I get sad every time I see a sticky pan.
 The pain is not worth it!
-I recently got the [Great Jones Small Fry](https://greatjonesgoods.com/products/small-fry), which has been amazing.
-It's nonstick, dishwashable (although seems a bit stickier for the first couple uses after dishwashing), has sides that go up higher than normal (reducing the chance of splashing over), and it's rivetless (the interior is completely smooth), which eliminates trying to clean around those spots.
+I recently got the [Made-In Non Stick Frying Pan](https://madeincookware.com/products/non-stick-frying-pan), which has been great.
 Wirecutter has some good value alternatives [here](https://thewirecutter.com/reviews/best-nonstick-pan/) too.

 **Cook in bulk:** I only do this for foods that I don't mind eating cold, which are currently Israeli salad and hard boiled eggs.
 The time to cook a chicken breast on an indoor grill is so low and the value from eating it hot off the grill is so high, that I don't think it's worth bulk cooking and reheating an item like this.

 **The oven:** I only use this for dinner and don't have any great tips except for lining the pan with foil to make cleanup easier.
 Also small countertop toaster ovens seem extremely effective for small portions (like a full meal for one or just meat/fish for 2-4).
-Great Jones also makes a pan called the [Holy Sheet](https://greatjonesgoods.com/products/holy-sheet) that looks pretty nice (no affiliation, just a fan!).

 ### 3. Simplify the supplies
 **Keep bulk stocks:** Minimize supermarket trips and running-out-of-things catastrophes by keeping stocks strong